CursedAtom/CursedAddons/README.md

 # ChatHotkey

 ## Description
-ChatHotkey is a Minecraft Fabric mod that allows you to add hotkeys to chat messages, making it easier and faster to send predefined messages in-game.
+ChatHotkey is a Minecraft Fabric mod that enhances chat functionality with keybindings, aliases, and preview features, making communication in-game faster and more convenient.

 ## Features
 *   **Command Keybindings**: Define custom hotkeys and key combinations (e.g., Shift+F1) to instantly send predefined chat messages or commands.
+*   **Command Aliases**: Create shortcuts for frequently used commands or messages (e.g., `/s` → `/say` or `/about` → `Hello, my name is Foo Bar`).
 *   **Click Events Preview**: When hovering over clickable text in chat, preview what actions will occur (opening URLs, running commands, copying to clipboard, etc.) before clicking.
 *   Seamless integration with Minecraft's chat system.